DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.backdoor-iam-user.md

 ---
-title: Create an IAM Access Key on an IAM User
+title: Create an Access Key on an IAM User
 ---

-# Create an IAM Access Key on an IAM User
+# Create an Access Key on an IAM User

 Platform: AWS